kaiserdan/tsai/README.md

 # tsai

 This is a python 3.9 port of the tsai project.
-It drops sktime as a dependency and the few models that rely on it and updates pytorch for the other models.
+It drops sktime as a dependency and the few models (ROCKET, MINIROCKET) that rely on it and updates pytorch for the other models.